William Hood Simpson: Command of the Ninth United States Army

 After Victory in Europe Day, the Ninth Army participated in the occupation of Germany.
-On May 6, it took over the First Army's units, allowing the First Army headquarters to redeploy to the Pacific.
+On 6 May, it took over the First Army's units, allowing the First Army headquarters to redeploy to the Pacific.
 Further regrouping followed, as most of the area covered was earmarked to be administered by the UK or Soviet Union.
-On June 15, all units of the Ninth Army were handed over to the Seventh United States Army, and Ninth Army headquarters prepared to redeploy to China.
+On 15 June, all units of the Ninth Army were handed over to the Seventh United States Army, and Ninth Army headquarters prepared to redeploy to China.
 Simpson flew to China, where he met with Lieutenant General Albert C. Wedemeyer, the American commander there.
 Simpson was informed that he would become the Commanding General, Field Forces, and deputy theater commander.
 The end of the war in Asia came before this occurred.
+In August 1945 the headquarters of the Ninth Army was redeployed to Camp Shanks, New York.
+In mid-September it was moved to Fort Bragg and inactivated on 10 October 1945.